 PrattMWP, Pratt Institute’s extension campus in Utica, New York, and offers the first two years of Pratt Institute's renowned BFA in

 - Communications Design (graphic design, advertising art direction, illustration)

-- Fine Arts (painting, drawing, ceramics, sculpture, jewelry, printmaking)
+- Fine Arts (painting, drawing, ceramics, sculpture and integrated practices, jewelry, printmaking)

 Recognized internationally for the quality of its programs, faculty, and students, Pratt offers students:

 - A world-class faculty of successful working professionals who ensure the highest professional standards in the classroom while connecting students with internships and eventually jobs.

 - A choice of 29 majors and concentrations in its four schools: architecture, art, design, and liberal arts and sciences.

 - Ideal locations—a beautifully landscaped Brooklyn campus (main campus) just minutes from Manhattan with historic buildings, tree-lined green spaces, a contemporary sculpture park, and outstanding facilities and a Manhattan campus in a recently renovated historic building in Chelsea.
 The Brooklyn campus houses all the four-year programs but construction management, which is offered in Manhattan.
 The two-year associate's programs are offered in Manhattan as well.
 PrattMWP, Pratt's extension campus in Utica, New York, offers a beautiful campus, four majors, generous housing, and a significantly lower cost as well as a more intimate and quieter environment for the first two years.